mantreshkhurana/qr-code-geneartor-mini-project-sem-1/README.md

 # QR Code Generator

-This is a QR-generator service you can host on your own machine.
+This is a simple QR code generator built using Flask.
+This project is for my PPS(Programming for Problem Solving).

 ## Table of Contents